sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 If a client fails authentication, the authentication failure actions will continue to applicable (Critical VLAN, Unauthenticated VLAN, Guest VLAN, Monitor mode etc.).
 If however we do not have the required configuration to authorize the client in any of these mentioned methods, the client will have access in Open mode.

 If the client succeeds authentication, the authorization parameters from RADIUS will be applied as usual.
 However if a DACL or Filter-Id is received, the admin configured static ACLs on the port will not be removed.
 These will be applied on the port prior to the statically configured ACL.
 This is required for subsequent clients on the port that are authorized in Open mode.
 The static ACL would continue to apply on the traffic as intended.

-#### 3.3.2.13 Inactivity Timer
-The feature is used to clean up idle data clients who have not sent any traffic for 300 seconds.
-The Authentication Manager Inactivity timer is a per client timer and is run when Re-authentication is not enabled for the client.
-The inactivity timer has a value of 300 seconds and is not configurable.
-Once the inactivity timer expires, the timer handler:
-- Checks the SrcHit bit for the client MAC in the hardware L2 table
-- If the bit is set, it resets the bit to 0 and the timer is reloaded.
-- If the bit is not set, the client entry is cleared from the Authentication Manager  database and also the hardware (idle client is cleaned up)

-The above implies that although the Inactivity timer fires every 300 seconds, an idle client can get cleaned up after 300 seconds and up to 600 seconds of its inactivity.

-The feature is:
-- Only applicable for clients only
-- Not applicable for clients authorized in Open mode
-- Applicable for clients in single-host, multi-auth and multi-domain modes

 #### 3.3.3 mabd